seanmatthews1/five-finger-exercises/README.md

  - pentominos.jl: implementation in Julia of Knuth's dancing links / Algorithm X solution for the exact cover problem.
-Set up currently to enumerate complets solution sets for pentomino problems, which is does extremely fast.
+Set up currently to enumerate complete solution sets for pentomino problems, which it does very fast.